micah-norris/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Micah Norris is a first year MA student at Carleton's School of Indigenous and Canadian Studies, with a specialization in heritage conservation.
+He earned his BAH in History and Art History from Queen's University in 2018.